 “Ruby, get the lights,” I said.

 Without a word, she cut all the lights in the apartment and the hall.
 It might have been the whole floor given the rush of power I felt coming from her.
 The pyromancer’s flames cast shadows in every direction.
 It was my turn to smile.
 I wrapped the darkness around his legs.
 He panicked and threw fire in every direction.
-None of it did any damage as the writhing blackness I controlled swallowed up.
+None of it did any damage as the writhing blackness I controlled swallowed it up.
 I sent my magic further up his body until he was completely covered up to his neck.
 The light coming in the window from the city was the only illumination in the room.
 He wasn’t ready to give up though.
 Fire jetted from his mouth like he was a dragon.
 It didn’t reach us in the hallway.
 I clamped his mouth shut so that he couldn’t try it again.

 “Agent Boone, you may want to leave,” I suggested.